cliftonh02/ruby-oop-inheritance/readme.md

 ### You Do: Inheritance

-- Make a sleepy person, who sleeps through the introduction.
+* Make a sleepy person, who sleeps through the introduction.
-- Make a baby, who can only say "Dada" and is always hungry (hunger_level never reaches 0)
+* Make a baby, who can only say "Dada" and is always hungry (hunger_level never reaches 0)

+### You Do: Superheroes

+Clone down [this repo](https://github.com/ga-wdi-exercises/superheros) and follow the instructions in the readme.

 ## Visibility